atomist/sdm/README.md

 The `src/software-delivery-machine` directory contains an example of an implementation of Atomist, using the other functionality.
 This is the code you are most likely to change to meet your requirements.

+The `src/spi` directory contains interfaces that are likely to be extended in integrations with infrastructure such as artifact storage, logging, build and deployment.

 ## Events
 The heart of Atomist is its event handling.
 As your code flows from commit through to deployment and beyond, Atomist receives events, correlates the incoming data